ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ## Whakamihi!
 You did it!

-That's it for this tutorial on _de novo_ genome assembly using short-read sequence data!
+That's it for this tutorial on a crash course on the command line!
 You have assembled your short-read sequence data into a draft genome using `velvet` and `spades`, and have successfully used `quast` and `checkm` to assess the quality metrics of your genome assemblies.
 If you have any further questions, feel free to ask.

   ###### Final notes

-<sup> This tutorial uses example paired-end short-read sequencing data from our phylogenomic study of *Chlamydia psittaci* sequence type (ST)24.
+<sup> This tutorial uses example short-read sequencing data from our phylogenomic study of *Chlamydia pecorum* sequence type (ST)23.
 I invite you to read our publication if you find this data intriguing: <sup>

-<sub> &emsp; **White RT**, Anstey SI, Kasimov V, Jenkins C, Devlin J, El-Hage C, Pannekoek Y, Legione AR, Jelocnik M. One clone to rule them all: Culture-independent genomics of *Chlamydia psittaci* from equine and avian hosts in Australia. *Microbial Genomics* 2022;8:000888 doi: [https://doi.org/10.1099/mgen.0.000888](https://doi.org/10.1099/mgen.0.000888)<sub>
+<sub> &emsp; Jelocnik M, **White RT**, Clune T, O’Connell J, Foxwell J, Hair S, Besier S, Tom L, Phillips N, Robbins A, Bogema D. Molecular characterisation of the Australian and New Zealand livestock *Chlamydia pecorum* strains confirms novel but clonal ST23 in association with ovine foetal loss. *Veterinary Microbiology*.
+2023:109774 doi: [https://doi.org/10.1016/j.vetmic.2023.109774](https://doi.org/10.1016/j.vetmic.2023.109774)<sub>

 ###### Data availability

-<sub> Sequence read data has been submitted to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under BioProject [PRJNA798154](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA798154) <sub>
+<sub> Sequence read data has been submitted to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under BioProject [PRJNA719674](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA719674) <sub>

-<sub> Raw Illumina sequence read data have been deposited to the NCBI SRA under the accession numbers [SRR17649252 to SRR17649264](https://www.ncbi.nlm.nih.gov/sra/?term=https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA798154) <sub>
+<sub> Raw Illumina sequence read data have been deposited to the NCBI SRA under the accession numbers [SRS8634730 to SRS8634733](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA719674) <sub>

-<sub> In addition, the high-quality assembly has been deposited to the NCBI GenBank database under the accession numbers [JAKGCA000000000 to JAKGCM000000000](https://www.ncbi.nlm.nih.gov/sra/?term=https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA798154) <sub>
+<sub> In addition, the high-quality assembly has been deposited to the NCBI GenBank database under the accession numbers [JAGKIP000000000 to JAGKIQ000000000](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA719674) <sub>